Miles2048/research-agent/results/topic_1_产品国际化护照构建/source_data/Atmospheric Water Generation Technology.md

-# [PDF] Atmospheric Water Generation Technology
+# Atmospheric Water Generation Technology

 ## 基本信息
-- **标题**: [PDF] Atmospheric Water Generation Technology
+- **标题**: Atmospheric Water Generation Technology
 - **URL**: https://www.epa.gov/sites/default/files/2019-11/documents/awg_technical_brief_final_05nov19.pdf
-- **创建时间**: 2025-08-21 19:11:00
+- **创建时间**: 2025-08-21 22:25:34
-- **更新时间**: 2025-08-21 19:11:00
+- **更新时间**: 2025-08-21 22:25:34

 ## 评估信息
+- **资源类型**: official_statistics
-- **可信度**: 2
+- **可信度**: 5
-- **相关性**: 80%
+- **相关性**: 85%

 ## AI摘要
-The document from the U.S. Environmental Protection Agency evaluates Atmospheric Water Generation (AWG) technology, which extracts potable water from ambient air.
-This technology offers a promising solution to enhance water availability during shortages, contamination events, and disruptions in drinking water services.
-The report highlights the feasibility of AWGs in addressing water scarcity issues.
+The document from the U.S. Environmental Protection Agency evaluates Atmospheric Water Generation (AWG) technology, which produces potable water from ambient air.
+This technology offers a promising solution to enhance water availability during shortages, contamination incidents, and other disruptions to drinking water services.
+The report highlights the feasibility of AWGs as a means to address water scarcity and improve access to safe drinking water.

 ## 内容
 1 U.S. Environmental Protection Agency │ Office of Research and Development EPA/600/F-19/129│ November 2019